weixinsoh/ProjectMaster/README.md

 2. **Input Details:** You have to fill in all of the components for rendering sprint information.The attributes include sprint name, starting and ending date, and sprint status.

-3. **Done Button:** After filling in all of the details, click on the done button and the sprint will be added and displayed as a card in the scrumboard..
+3. **Done Button:** After filling in all of the details, click on the done button and the sprint will be added and displayed as a card in the scrumboard.

 ### Editing a Sprint